 Recommended by Doctor Worm, Rakuen, Unclouded_TJ, Tacitus.
 Extraintrovert, Parkour Paisho

 Synopsis: A machinima of the first Half-Life, basically playing the game with commentary in character as the usually Heroic Mime Freeman.
-In progress, thirty-nine(and a half) episodes, and more coming soon, as of January 2012.
+In progress, fifty-three(and a half) episodes, and more coming soon, as of January 2014.

 Comments: Endlessly hilarious.
 Freeman is portrayed as highly sarcastic, most of his jokes lying in Black Comedy territory, which is fitting for the atmosphere.
 There's also a fair amount of Lampshade Hanging.
 Slightly a Let's Play, however there are several cheats enabled (invincibility and the ability to climb most noticeably) for storytelling purposes that move it far enough away to make the definition cursory at best.

 Seconded.
 Though the wait for each new episode is notoriously long, Freeman's hilarious antics and somewhat threatening attitude towards his fellow employees are always things you can look forward to in every episode.
 Highly recommended.

 Tacitus: This has spawned similar machinima adding similar monologues to Blue Shifts Barney Calhoun and Opposing Forces Adrian Shephard, by IRAMightyPirate and KrimsinYT respectively.
 Though they are admittedly following the leader, they're quite enjoyable in their own right.

 Evidently also inspired Between Minds, a dramatic written fanfic, listed below.